rylev/DMG-01/book/src/appendix/numbers.md

 # Numbers in Computers

 In this guide, we'll look at how numbers are stored in the Gameboy's CPU, RAM, and ROM.
-In this guide we'll be using different types of number notations: binary, decimal and hexidecimal.
+In this guide we'll be using different types of number notations: binary, decimal and hexadecimal.
 If you're unfamiliar with these different ways of writing numbers, check out our [guide on number notations](./number_notations.md).

 ## Bits